paezha/Accessibility-Pharmacies-Hamilton-Vaccines/README.md

 <caption>

-Distribution of person hours travelled (PHT) by median total household income and region: pilot locations only, and scenario with three urban locations added
+Distribution of person-hours of travel (PHT) by median total household income and region: pilot locations only, and scenario with three urban locations added